stjudecloud/docs/source/guides/tools/pecan-pie/standalone.rst

 Permissions
 ---------------

 In order to run the cloud pipelines independently your DNAnexus account needs to be granted permissions to access them.
-Eventually this will be done automatically when you access PeCanPIE, but at the moment permissions this must be done manually.
-If you would like to run the cloud pipelines, please `contact us <https://stjude.cloud/contact>`_ so we can enable access for your account.
+These permissions should be granted automatically when you log into PeCanPIE the first time.
+A single login is required even if you just want to use the standalone pipelines rather than the PeCanPIE portal.  `Contact us <https://stjude.cloud/contact>`_ if you encounter problems accessing the pipelines.

 Access methods